Paris family offices · Cross-border positioning

 Three engagements.

-Market Entry Sprint, Cross-Border Build, Group Partnership.
-Fit and pricing confirmed in discovery, not published.
+Market-Entry Marketing Sprint, Cross-Border Marketing Build, Global Marketing Partnership.
+Fit and pricing confirmed after inquiry screening, not published.

 See the engagements →